 Subversions and Aversions

-- In Disney's The Sword in the Stone, they never identify the sword by any name, Excalibur or otherwise.
+- In Disney's The Sword in the Stone (based mainly on the first part of T. H. White's The Once and Future King), the titular sword only appears near the end of the movie and is never identified by any name, Excalibur or otherwise.
 It's just the sword in the stone, thus skirting around the whole issue.

 - The GrailQuest series spends a lengthy paragraph in the fourth book making the differences between the two swords clear.

 - Mary Stewart's The Merlin Trilogy has Merlin finding the long-lost sword of the Roman Emperor Maximus (formerly a general with close ties to Britain) hidden in a stone temple of Mithras ("under the stone"), then arranges for Arthur to find it at an island in the middle of an underground lake, then Arthur claims it again at his moment of crowning from a stone altar.
 Arthur calls the sword Caliburn.

 - In Hawk of May by Gillian Bradshaw, Caledfwlch is given to Gwalchmai (Gawain), not Arthur, by the Celtic god Lugh.

 - In Stephen Lawhead's Arthur, Arthur pulls the sword of Maximus from the stone, but later replaces it with Caliburnus/Caledvwlch, which came from Atlantis.
 The surviving Atlanteans are basically treated as The Fair Folk and their leader is the Lady of the Lake (and Merlin's mom).

 - In Rosemary Sutcliff's Sword at Sunset Arthur's unnamed sword is simply the sword of the previous king Ambrosius.